Documentation is key if you’re ever seeking employment insurance

-When a teacher ceases to work or goes on certain types of leave, employers produce a Record of Employment (ROE) that the teacher uses for filing an EI claim.
-The number of hours reported by the school board on the ROE varies from jurisdiction to jurisdiction.
-Since teacher work extends beyond regular school hours, the ROE may not reflect the actual amount of time worked.
-Many professional responsibilities can only be accomplished after school, during evenings or on weekends.
+When a teacher ceases to work or goes on certain types of leave, employers produce a record of employment that the teacher uses for filing an EI claim.
+The number of hours reported by the school board on the record varies from jurisdiction to jurisdiction.
+Since teacher work extends beyond regular school hours, the record may not reflect the actual amount of time worked.
+Many professional responsibilities can be accomplished only after school, during evenings or on weekends.

 The Alberta Teachers’ Association has assisted teachers in making successful EI claim appeals relating to a shortage of hours.
 Teachers whose appeals succeeded had kept accurate and detailed records of additional hours they spent outside their normally scheduled instructional hours and were able to prove that they qualified for benefits.